SaudiJedi/data-pipeline-aws-snowflake/README.md

 # Results & Conclusion
-We built this data pipeline that met the buisness requirements and resulted in the final product and datamart which is Metabase.
+We built this data pipeline that met the business requirements and resulted in the final product and datamart which is Metabase.

 ## Our Final Dashboard
 ![Metabase Dashboard](imgs/dashboard/metabase_dashboard.png)